 Every hotel on Cayo Santa Maria is resort-style and All-Inclusive (meals, snacks, drinks, daily activities, evening entertainment, non-motorized water sports).
-Every property (buildings and services) belong to the government-owned "Grupo Gaviota", however joint ventures and administration contracts are awarded to several international hotel chains (such as Banyan Tree Hotels & Resorts, Melia Hotels International, Blue Diamond, Sercotel, Valentin, Warwick, H10, Iberostar) to manage and promote many of these hotels.
+Every property (buildings and services) belong to the government-owned "Grupo Gaviota", however joint ventures and administration contracts are awarded to several international hotel chains (such as Melia, Sirenis, Blue Diamond, Valentin, H10, Iberostar and more) to manage and promote many of these hotels.

 It is expected that the sprawling development of the total "Jardines del Rey" (King's Gardens) archipelago, which includes the following islands: Cayo Santa Maria, Cayo Las Brujas, Cayo Ensenachos, Cayo Coco, Cayo Guillermo, Cayo Paredon Grande, Cayo Cruz, Cayo Sabinal, etc., should eventually include more than 32,000 hotel-rooms.
-The archipelago is currently (2016) at about 40% of this total number of rooms, so there are still several new hotels to be built and perhaps other cays to be developed in a near future.
+Visit also the King's Garden Islands section of our website to learn more about the other destinations (cayos) of this vast archipelago.

 Lily & Normand